makersacademy/rps-challenge/README.md

 Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).

-## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard
+## Bonus level 2: Rock, Paper, Scissors, Lizard, Spock

 Use the _special_ rules ( _you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock_ )